DemocracyEarth/old_dapp/README.md

 # Social Smart Contract

+To visualize a live demo, go to [http://delegation.cryptopolitics.global]

 > 🚨🚧 _Everything in this repo is still a work in progress and higly experimental.
 It is not secure to use any of this code in production (mainnet) until proper security audits have been conducted._ 🚧🚨

 An ideal voting system must be able to satisfy in the greatest possible extent these conditions: